Suggested links

 Is Detoxing Safe?

 Detoxification occurs when the body begins eliminating a substance from its system.
-As the brain stops receiving this substance, it may begin to overcompensate—causing a vast range of symptoms, from a runny nose to seizures.
+As the brain stops receiving this substance, it may start to overcompensate—causing a vast range of symptoms, from a runny nose to seizures.

-The withdrawal symptoms that a person will experience depend on factors such as level of addiction, type of substance(s) abused, and even personal medical history.
-Some substances (such as alcohol or benzodiazepines) are also known for their potentially life-threatening side effects.
+Some substances (i.e., alcohol or benzodiazepines) are also known for their potentially life-threatening side effects.
 Therefore, self-detox or “quitting cold turkey” is NOT considered safe in many cases.

-Medical detox itself is overall a very safe process.
-However, depending on the severity of addiction and the type of substance that was abused, the individual may experience some dangerous withdrawal symptoms.
 During medical detox, patients have access to a team of clinicians as well as (when necessary) around-the-clock care and access to life support to mitigate these potentially dangerous side effects.

 How Long Does a Medical Detox Take?